Inside the MMC26 Excursion Experience

 Mykonos

-The first-ever Metal Walking Tour in Mykonos is happening at Mediterranea Metal Cruise.
+The first-ever Metal Walking Experience in Mykonos is happening at Mediterranea Metal Cruise.
 Embark on an epic journey with stops at legendary spots, breathtaking sunsets, and unyielding metal energy!

 Mykonian Dinner